forrestbaer/forrestbaer/README.md

 ### 🗝 🎵 🪄

 ```
-Solving problems for fun and profit.
+Solving problems for fun and profit
-I like to create human interfaces and small software.
+I miss BBS's
+Synth nerd, Vi prisoner with stockholm syndrome
+Have you tried COLEMAK-DHM?
 ```